 It’s probably easier to first describe who is NOT one – Neil Peart, John Bonham, Barry Barlow, Bill Bruford, Keith Moon, Carter Beauford, Ginger Baker, Clem Burke, Omar Hakim, Mitch Mitchell, and Stewart Copeland, to name a few.
 These are top drummers who work “progressively.”
 Grounded in roots found in jazz, progressives tend to play big (sometimes giant) multi-piece drum kits.
 Their work stands out in the music mix in which they appear, stunning us with their wizardry.
-They change time signatures easier then we change lanes on the highway.
+They change time signatures easier than we change lanes on the highway.
 They astonish us with death-defying riffs.
 They add to the very shape of a song, compelling us to focus on their playing because it’s so entertaining to hear.
 We love them.

 A bricklayer drummer does the near opposite.
 These drummers create a solid bed of bricks for the rest of a band to dance upon.
 Their playing is subtle, almost unnoticeable, never getting in the way of a tune.
 The bricklayer’s outstanding contribution to the art of music is knowing just what to add and when.
 Their work disappears within the music and is rarely a feature or focus within a recorded track.
 Bricklaying drummers have their beauty in simplicity, and for that, they can be easily dismissed.

 Here are the top 10 Bricklaying Drummers of rock:

 10. Bill Berry – R.E.M.

 Known as a melodic drummer, Berry reveals his bricklayer roots through his ability to play hard foundations (“Finest Work Song,” “Wake-Up Bomb”) while exercising his subtler abilities to help move a softer song along (“Near Wild Heaven,” “World Leader Pretend”).
 An interesting pattern in his playing developed throughout the band’s history: Berry would play a simpler style outside of the songs he wrote for R.E.M. thus, instinctively, adjusting his style to let the music of the band come to the fore.